IZSPB-molbio/salmonella_vf/app/data/introduction.md

 This dashboard offers a graphical overview of genome screening for antimicrobial resistance and virulence genes in *Salmonella enterica* isolates from serovars Infantis and Napoli, as performed with [ABRicate](https://github.com/tseemann/abricate).

-The **ABRicate: overview** section offers a summary of resistance and virulence genes found in your genomes.
+The **ABRicate: overview of hits** and **ABRicate: overview of resistance and virulence** sections give a summary of resistance and virulence genes found in your genomes.

 The **ABRicate: results** section reports an interactive table with complete ABRicate results.